HG (holy grail) products & my hair story.

 About a year and a half ago, I started using henna with some regularity.

-Here's me, this year, after many henna applications (my hair is blow dried straight in this photo) - my hair was almost purple/black!
+Here's me, who knows when, after many henna applications (my hair is blow dried straight in this photo) - my hair was almost purple/black!

 Here's me, after lightening my henna'ed hair with Marc Anthony Easy-lites.